 You may think that a post about How to Boil Eggs is lame, but everyone needs to learn the basics at one time or another.
 Once you know how to boil eggs properly from soft boiled to hard boiled, you can create numerous dishes.
 Bonus, they peel beautifully and no ice bath is required.

 One day, we were making Peruvian deviled eggs together.
-I was getting the eggs out and put them in the pan and added water.
+I was getting the eggs out and putting them in the pan then added water.

 “Natalie, why are you adding the eggs in water that isn't boiling?”

 “Because so and so said to do it that way.”

 My Mom smacked me (lightly, lovingly) upside the head.
 Picture how a little Italian Nonna smacks her son in the movies and mumbles something in Italian.
 Yeah, like that.
 But Mom is Peruvian, and I'm her daughter.